Pat has become very ill. Phillip lets the girls stay in the

 to take my

 shift with her.
-Nancy has
+Nancy

 started sleeping